BYLAWS of Association for Financial Counseling and Planning Education, U.S.A. (the “Association”)

 Members

-1. Classes and Criteria of Membership; Constituencies.
-The Association shall have four classes of membership: Professional, Certification Candidate, Student, and Emeritus, each described as follows:
+2. Classes of Membership.
+The Association has three classes of membership: Professional, Student, and Emeritus, each described as follows:

-3. Student Membership.
+2. Student Membership.
 Student Membership in the Association shall be open to individuals studying full-time at the college or university undergraduate or graduate level.
+This membership type may be held for a maximum of four years.

-1. Voting. (a) General.
-Each member shall be entitled to one vote on each proposal brought by the Association for a vote of the members. (b) Quorum.
-A majority of the voting members of the Association, present in person or represented by proxy, shall constitute a quorum for the transaction of business at any meeting of the members.
-When a quorum is present at any meeting, the vote of a majority of the voting members shall decide any proposal brought for a vote before such meeting, unless the proposal is one upon which by express provision of law or the Certificate of Incorporation a different vote is required. (c) Proxies.
-At any meeting of the members of the Association, a member may be represented and vote by proxy, authorizing a representative to vote on his/her behalf.
-Each proxy must be executed in writing or electronically by the member but need not be witnessed.
-Subject to the Certificate of Incorporation and applicable law, no proxy shall be valid after the lapse or termination of the membership relating to such proxy.
+b.
+Quorum.
+One Hundred (100) members of the Association, present in person, shall constitute a quorum for the transaction of business at any meeting of the members.
+When a quorum is present at any meeting, the vote of a majority for the voting members shall decide any proposal brought for a vote before such meeting, unless the proposal is one upon which by express provision of law or the Certificate of Incorporation a different vote is required.

 ARTICLE VII